What is the CRIM like?

 How can I find out my CRIM property number?

 CRIM uses a "cadastre" system for the management of real estate in Puerto Rico.
-This cadastre is equivalent to a database in which a unique number is assigned to each property.
-If your property is not registered at CRIM or does not yet have a cadastral number, it is important to register it to avoid fines and penalties.
+This cadastre is equivalent to a database in which a unique number is assigned to each real estate property.
+To search for your property you can go to the CRIM' s Digital Cadastre.
+On the other hand, if your property is not registered at CRIM or does not yet have a cadastre number, it is important to register it to avoid fines and penalties.
+To register or access your account, you can go to crimpr.net.